Mide993/housing-crisis/spec/MANUALTESTS.md

 # Manual Tests
 ## Introduction
-Manual testing is used in this project to test back and front end features of “Belfast Housing Crisis” datavisulation application.
+Manual testing is used in this project to test back and front end features of “Belfast Housing Crisis” datavisualisation application.

 ## Features to be tested
 ### The following features were tested manually: